Chithi (TV series): Plot

 Chithi is a serial based on women empowerment and the challenges faced by women in India.
-The serial begins with a Brahmin society in Srirangam, Trichy.
-Ramachandran, lives with his seven-year-old daughter Kaveri and a mentally challenged wife Vaidhegi.
+A Brahmin society in Srirangam, Trichy, Ramachandran, lives with his seven-year-old daughter Kaveri and a mentally challenged wife Vaidhegi.
 He has a best friend, Krishna, son of a box factory watchman.
-On the night of Karthigai Deepam, Vaidhegi drowns in the river, and at the same time, a woman is seen running and a few men chasing her with firesticks.
-They set her saree on fire, and she jumps into the river.
-Vaidhegi is presumed dead and Kaveri longes for a mother's love.
-She awaits for chithi (step-mum/aunt).
+On the night of Karthigai Deepam, Vaidhegi drowns in a river, and following, a woman is running and a few men chasing her with firesticks.
+They set her saree aflame, and she jumps into the river.
+Vaidhegi is presumed dead and Kaveri longs for a mother's love.
+She waits for chithi (step-mum/aunt).
 Soon, she rescues the woman with the help of Krishna and Ramu.
-She starts calling her as chithi, which creates chaos among the society people.
+She starts calling her chithi, which creates chaos among the society people.
 The woman does not talk, but Kaveri clings to her.
 Ramu gets irritated and in the end, to prove his stand, he had no other choice but to accept the woman.
 The woman talks for the first time and reveals her name to be Sharadha.
 Krishna's father passes away, then Ramu and Krishna go to Madras searching for a job.

 In Madras, they go to a textile store which is owned by Mahalingam.
-They buy clothes lings and materials worth about 10 Lacs and ask Mahalingam to loan it to them to which he disagrees.
+They buy clothes linings and materials worth about 10 Lacs and ask Mahalingam to loan it to them to which he disagrees.
 Distraught, they wander around the shop and bumps into Prabhavathi, the daughter of Mahalingam.
-She convinces her father to loan them, and he agrees.
+She convinces her father to loan to them, and he agrees.
 Prabha falls for Ramu and helps both of them in all the ways she can, together with her cousin Velumani.
 This right side of Prabha has a qualified team, which shows that being the only daughter of a rich man, she would get anything she wants.
 If she does not get it, no one should get it.
 This behaviour of Prabha starts at a higher height when she falls in love with Ramu.

 When Ramu and Krishna become successful in business, Prabha comes forward to reveal her love to Ramu, but he said he has Sharadha waiting for him at Agraharam.
 She becomes sad and plans to take revenge over Ramu.

 Mahalingam and Padma fix a groom for Prabhavathi from the US, just because she forced Krishna to marry her.
 Velumani and Prabha make Krishna drink more, and makes him marry her at no other choice.
 Once Ramu marries Sharadha, he brings her and Kaveri to Chennai and later found Krishna being married.
-As Ramu said he could not leave Krishna in his life, he brings Krishna, Prabha and Velu to the same house where he stays for rent.
+As Ramu said he could not leave Krishna in his life, he brings Krishna, Prabha and Velumani to the same house where he stays for rent.